christiandudel/dtms/README.md

 Myrskylä (2017) who studied working trajectories in late working life and old age.
 These transition probabilities are used to simulate artificial but realistic trajectories.
-There are three transient states (employed, inactive or unemployed, retired) and one absorbing state (dead).
+There are three transient states (working, non-working, retired) and one absorbing state (dead).
 The time scale represents age and ranges from 50 to 99, as the focus is on older individuals.
 Note that the actual HRS data is collected every two years and while the simulated data is annual.
 The data set also contains each individual’s gender, and the transition probabilities underlying the simulated trajectories differ between men and women.

 The workflow is similar to the previous example.
 First, a ‘dtms’ model is defined using the function \`dtms’.
 Second, the data is brought into